2025 Tire Emissions Research Conference Program

 Coffee Break

-Room: Samberg Salon East
+Room: Samberg Salon T

 4:00 – 5:00 PM

-Sponsor Session – Health Effects Institute
+Partner Session – Health Effects Institute

-Room: Samberg Salon
+Room: Samberg Salon MI

 The Health Effects Institute (HEI) was created in 1980 as a nonprofit corporation to address a need among government, industry, and other sectors for impartial science of the highest quality to inform policy decisions around motor vehicle emissions.
 HEI’s long-standing government–industry partnership, independent research model, and impartiality have allowed it to maintain credibility as it provides science to sponsors and other sectors often with competing interests.
 In this session, HEI’s rigorous model will be described; this model has been applied for more than four decades to yield credible research that has informed important health-protective policy decisions.
 A few examples of impactful HEI-funded research will be highlighted, and two HEI-funded investigators will present their research that was funded to investigate exposure to non-tailpipe particulate emissions and possible health effects associated with those emissions.